desflaherty/milestoneproject2/README.md

 *A row chart displaying volume of incidents by day.
 *A reset button to allow the user to reset the filters chosen.
 *A back to top button to scroll the page back to the top for easier navigation.
+*JQuery Tooltips are used for two graphs to explain how they can be used correctly or for interpretation of the information.
+The
+*charts with Tooltips are the 'Incident by Time' and 'Top 10 Incidnet by description'.
+Other charts are self-explanatory so no Tooltip is used.
+*Other charts use D3 tooltips and have information dispalyed in a easily interpreted way.

 # # Features Left to Implement
 If an updated recordset can be sourced data for the time range 2016-2018 can be added to the project.